ohler55/slip-jet/README.md

 Notes

 - create client
- - test basic then add close
+ - add all options
-- jet-client-close and :close - close nc and set to nil
+ - get for nats option, use for testing as well
+  - return assoc with init keywords as keys

  - StreamConsumerManager
  - StreamManager